Maximal Mass Neutron Star as a Key to Superdense Matter Physics: The Zoo of equations of state

 Realistic equations of state, apparently, should satisfy the causality condition $\csmax < c$, where $c$ is the speed of light in vacuum (Haensel et al. 2007), and explain present observations of massive radio pulsars (Demorest et al., 2010; Antoniadis et al., 2013; Fonseca et al., 2021).
 About one third of the equations of state of our sample violate the second condition, and about 10\% violate the first one.
 We do believe, however, that it is important to include both realistic and non-realistic models in order to comprehensively explore the generality of the detected correlations and the constructed approximations.

-We also note, that the speed of sound is not always a monotonic function of the density (especially for hybrid models), and $\csmax$ is not necessarily the highest possible speed of sound within a star.
-For example, for the JJ(VQCD)soft and JJ(VQCD)intermediate models, $\rhomax$ falls into the region of a first-order phase transition, and $\csmax$ is formally equal to zero (these models are not shown in figure~\ref{fig:eosStat}(b)).
+We also note, that the speed of sound is not always a monotonic function of the density (especially for non-nucleonic models), and $\csmax$ is not necessarily the highest possible speed of sound within a star.
 However, it turns out that the more stringent condition, $c_\text{s} < c$ in the entire volume of the star, is violated by the same number of equations of state as the condition $\csmax<c$.